 Design defects stem from a failure to properly design or test a product before placing it on the market.
 This can lead to products that are inherently dangerous, even if they are properly manufactured.
 In situations like this, the product designer would be held responsible for any injuries sustained.

 Manufacturing defects occur during the manufacturing phase.
 This means that the product was somehow assembled in a faulty manner, assembled using the wrong materials, or incorrectly installed.
 In cases like this, the manufacturer will be held responsible for your injuries.

 Finally, marketing defects refer to failure on the part of the marketer to properly disclose to the buyer any risks or hazards associated with a product.
 This can include failure to provide proper instructions or warning labels.

 Explaining Breach of Warranty & Strict Liability

-was no negligence shown in designing or producing the product.
+The second type of product claim, "strict liability", holds a manufacturer responsible for selling a dangerous product even when there was no negligence shown in designing or producing the product.

 San Jose Defective Product Attorney - Seeking Compensation for You

 The legal team at Habbas & Associates is highly experienced in personal injury law and what evidence is needed to file a claim for compensation from product manufacturers.
 Whatever your situation may be, our firm is prepared to go the extra mile and aggressively defend your rights during this trying time in your life.
 To best serve you, we have offices throughout San Jose, Modesto, Sacramento, and Oakland.